hainayanda/Artisan/Example/Pods/Pharos/README.md

 }
 ```

-At the example above, whenDidSet closure will not run when new value is empty or null
+At the example above, whenDidSet closure will not run when the new value is empty or null

 ## Delaying Multiple Set

 Sometimes you just want to delay some observing because if the value is coming too fast, it could be bottleneck some of your business logic like when you call API or something.
-It will automatically use latest value when the closure fire:
+It will automatically use the latest value when the closure fire:

 ```swift
 class MyClass {